bvankat/nebrasketball/bracket-notes.md

 ## Notes

+- Question: "Who should get a bid?"
+Answer: Use *results-based* metrics - KPI and SOR.
+- Question: "What seed will they get?
+Who wins head-to-head?"
+Answer: Use *predictive* metrics.
 - Approx. 500 at-large bids from 2008-2022.
 Only five at-large teams with NET over 70: All 10 or 11 seeds.
 20 at large bids with NET/RPI above 60
 - NET rank in the 60s = Not good enough.
 Only one at large bid in 2021 or 2022. ([#](https://twitter.com/JohnGasaway/status/1620824438974418952))
 - Highest NET ranking to get bid: 77 in 2022, Highest RPI: 74 in 1999
 - 2022 Last 4 In: Wyoming (NET 50), Rutgers (77), Indiana (38), Notre Dame (53)